alexwlchan/alexwlchan.net/src/_posts/2017/2017-10-28-lightning-talks.md

   picture
   filename="lightning_bukkit.jpg"
   width="750"
-  alt="Two buckets: one green (left), labelled "New speakers", another yellow (right), labelled "Experienced speakers".
-Below the buckets is a handwritten label "Sign up for lightning talks here"."
+  alt="Two buckets: one green (left), labelled 'New speakers', another yellow (right), labelled 'Experienced speakers'.
+Below the buckets is a handwritten label 'Sign up for lightning talks here'."
 %}

 At the start of each day, there are two empty buckets: one for new speakers, and one for everybody who's spoken at a conference before.